aiforged/docs/docs/services/extract-and-verify/amazon-invoices.md

 The Amazon Invoice Extraction Service in AIForged utilizes pre-trained invoice models to extract key-value pairs and detailed line items from invoices.
 This service returns essential invoice data—including Subtotal, VAT, Total, Date, and more—and presents individual line items in a structured table format.

-{% hint style="info" %}
+!!! info
     This service is ideal for automating invoice data entry, financial reconciliation, and reporting workflows.
-{% endhint %}

 ***